JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/classes.rst

 The :code:`akbk` variable provides a path to a file containing the coefficients which define the hybrid sigma-pressure vertical coordinate used in FV3.
-Files are provided with the repository containing :code:`ak` and :code:`bk` for some common choices of vertical coordinate for GEOS and GFS.
+Files are provided with the repository containing :code:`ak` and :code:`bk` for some common choices of vertical resolution for GEOS and GFS.

 The optional argument :code:`do_write_geom` tells the code to write the longitude and latitude